Domestic Violence Defense Lawyer in Milwaukee

 • Violation of rights when obtaining evidence

 Which of these defenses will work best in your case will depend on the details of your situation.
-An experienced lawyer from Hart Powell, S.C. will be able to investigate the charges against you and the circumstances of your case to determine what the best defense will be in your situation.
+An experienced domestic violence defense lawyer in Milwaukee from Hart Powell, S.C. will be able to investigate the charges against you and the circumstances of your case to determine what the best defense will be in your situation.

 Contact Us

-If you have been accused of domestic violence, the attorneys of Hart Powell, S.C. are ready to help you fight the charges and clear your name.
+Facing domestic violence charges?
+If you have been accused of domestic violence, the Milwaukee domestic violence defense attorneys of Hart Powell, S.C. are ready to help you fight the charges and clear your name.
 We understand that these accusations can be frightening, especially if they threaten your job or your ability to see your children.
 Our team has extensive experience helping people just like you get the charges against them reduced or dropped.
-We realize that in some instances individuals are wrongly accused, or the details of the event are exaggerated to paint the accused in a bad light.
-In any case, we believe that all individuals are entitled to be treated fairly, have their side of the story told, and have their rights protected.
+We realize that in some instances, individuals are wrongly accused.
+Sometimes the details of the event are exaggerated to paint the accused in a bad light.
+We believe that all individuals are entitled to be treated fairly, have their side of the story told, and have their rights protected.
 We are ready to help you protect your future and your livelihood.

 The Milwaukee criminal defense lawyers of Hart Powell, S.C. have a thorough understanding of the techniques used by prosecutors and will build a strong, strategic defense to oppose their claims against you.
 Our attorneys will gather every piece of evidence and information needed to successfully protect your rights.
 Time is of the essence when dealing with a criminal charge like domestic violence, so don’t wait to contact us.
+Call now to schedule a free consultation to discuss with a Milwaukee domestic violence attorney and get the compensation you deserve.
 Schedule a confidential consultation with a member of our team by calling (414) 271-9595, chatting with us live on our site, or by filling out a contact form today.

 Written by Michael Hart & Craig Powell